XK-Z0-XD/xk-npm-lib/README.md

 - calc: for calculations/ other
 -
 ##  Css Styles
+I will sotre some of my favorite css styles/ themes in this package
 - Terminal Theme (Red Blue or Green)
 - Glitchy Theme (To be Implemented)
 - Futuristic (To be implemented)